 Visitors to the Utah State Railroad Museum at Union Station are treated to a variety of interactive and pictorial displays and artifacts illustrating the construction of the transcontinental railroad.
 As visitors enter the Railroad Museum they pass under timbers used to construct the historic Lucin Cutoff across the Great Salt Lake.
 In the museum theater enjoy a movie about the Big Boy Locomotives that ran from Ogden to Cheyenne.
 In March 2011 the museum unveiled it’s newest exhibit of the original Golden Spike Safe and Utah’s Centennial Gold Spike.
-Weight your group on the Station’s original baggage scale.
+Weigh your group on the Station’s original baggage scale.

 Children learn railroad crossing safety in this exhibit which encourages them to answer safety questions to activate the safety lights on the railroad crossing.
 The exhibit was recently renovated and is beautiful.
+New features include interactive educational games geared to teach children about railroad crossing safety.
+The exhibit is funded due to the generosity of Operation Lifesaver.
+Operation Lifesaver is a nonprofit public safety education and awareness organization dedicated to reducing collisions, fatalities and injuries at highway-rail crossings and trespassing on or near railroad tracks.

 The Maintenance of Way exhibit includes a variety of small equipment used to maintain the tracks.
 A rail handcar used to transport maintenance crews.
 A locomotive cab where children of all ages can experience the thrill of play driving a locomotive.
 Practice morse code skills with your fellow visitors with the two telegraph keys.